 Run IntelliJ IDEA with Jmix Studio plugin installed, switch to the Projects tab and click New Project:

 On the first step of the New Project wizard, select Jmix Project in the list and leave default values in the Repository and Jmix version fields:

-In the Project JDK field, select a JDK version 11 or 17.
+In the Project JDK field, select a JDK version 17.
 If the field displays

 <No SDK>, select Download JDK in its dropdown list and follow further instructions to download and select a JDK.